 It's so easy to put together and is a great standby when there really isn't much selection for a low carb dinner.
 I always buy at least two dozen eggs, but the organic ones were on sale the last time I went food shopping so I bought four dozen.

-I ended up making a quick trip to Aldi’s where I stocked up on all kinds of meat the following night, but the leftovers from this quiche made easy lunches for me at work.
+I ended up making a quick trip to Aldi's where I stocked up on all kinds of meat the following night, but the leftovers from this spinach mushroom quiche made easy lunches for me at work.

-To start this quiche off, I thawed a box of frozen spinach in the microwave, drained it and then spread it out in a pie dish.
+To start this quiche off, I thawed a box of frozen spinach in the microwave, drained it and then spread it out in a quiche dish.
 I squeezed as much of the liquid out that I could in a colander.
 The liquid has a lot of good stuff in it so I like to save it and add it to a smoothie.

 Swiss cheese would have been my first choice, but I didn't have any so I used two slices of provolone cheese for the next layer.
 You could use any cheese that you'd like.
 I just broke the slices up so the cheese would be spread out.